ianbollinger/haskell-style-guide/haskell-style.md

 ### 3.iv.&emsp;Links

 Use in-line links economically.
-You are encouraged to add links for API names.
-It is not necessary to add links for all API names in a Haddock comment.
-You should add a link to an API name if
+You are encouraged to add links for API names.It is not necessary to add links for all API names in a Haddock comment.You should add a link to an API name if

 * a user might actually want to click on it for more information and